 Posted: Sun, 01 Aug 2021 18:29 by Ruth Price

-The Annual Accounts for Tupton Parish Council for 2020/2021 have now been approved by Council.
-Please see the attached NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN regarding the right to inspect the documents
+The Annual Accounts for Tupton Parish Council for 2020/2021 have now been finalised.
+Please see the attached NOTICE OF CONCLUSION OF AUDIT together with the Annual Governance and Annual Accounting Statements

 Posted: Fri, 11 Jun 2021 12:04 by Ruth Price